naz-hage/ntools/README.md

 1. Clone this repository to your local machine.
 2. Open a command prompt in administrative mode and navigate to the root folder of the repository.
-3. change the PowerShell execution policy to allow the installation script to run.
+3. Change the PowerShell execution policy to allow the installation script to run.
 Run the following command:

     ```cmd
     Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope Process